Rad (film)

 Rad (international title: Hell Track) is a 1986 American sports film directed by Hal Needham from a screenplay by Sam Bernard and Geoffrey Edwards (son of Pink Panther creator Blake Edwards).
 The film stars Bill Allen, Lori Loughlin, Talia Shire, Jack Weston and Ray Walston, along with 1984 Olympic gymnastics champion Bart Conner.

-The film under-performed at the box office, grossing $2 million against a budget of $3 million, and received mixed reviews from critics.
+The film underperformed at the box office, grossing $2.5 million against a budget of $3 million, and received mixed reviews from critics.
+However, it has developed a substantial and loyal following, and is now considered a significant cult film.

+Background

+In the early 1980s, while looking for script ideas, co-writer and producer Sam Bernard noticed kids performing BMX tricks in a Los Angeles park.
+Bernard and Geoffrey Edwards pitched the project to Hal Needham by taking him to a BMX tournament, Needham signed on after watching the riders.
+Originally written for teenagers, the script was later aimed at a younger audience.